-Care for Women was founded by Dr Christine Choy in 2005 who from her early years was interested in a career enhancing women’s health.
-Dr. Choy first received her training by receiving a scholarship to study in England in 1988 to prepare for entry into medical school.
+Care for Women was founded by Dr. Christine Choy in 2005 who from her early years was interested in a career enhancing women’s health.
+After graduating from St. Paul’s Co-educational College in Hong Kong for high school, Dr. Choy first received her training by receiving a scholarship to study in England in 1988 to prepare for entry into medical school.
 She subsequently received a scholarship to study Medicine and Surgery at the University of Edinburgh and graduated with MBChB in 1995.
 In 1996, Dr. Choy returned to Hong Kong and joined the Obstetrics and Gynaecology department at Prince of Wales Hospital, Hong Kong.

 In 1999 Dr. Choy was elected to be a member of the Royal College of Obstetricians and Gynaecologists in the United Kingdom and, in the following year, was elected to the Hong Kong College of Obstetricians and Gynaecologists.
 In 2003, Dr. Choy was elected to be a fellow of the Hong Kong Academy of Medicine and a fellow of the Hong Kong College of Obstetricians and Gynaecologists.
+She passed the examinations and registered as a specialist in Obstetrics and Gynaecology in 2003.
 In addition, she has been accredited to perform laparoscopic surgery, colposcopy in the management of abnormal cervical smear, as well as first trimester Down’s syndrome screening for pregnant women in the first trimester.
 In 2003, after finishing her career at Prince of Wales Hospital with a voluntary mission to look after SARS patients in medical ward 8A where the SARS outbreak occurred, she joined a private clinic in Central Hong Kong to practise as a specialist in Obstetrics and Gynaecology.

 In 2005 Dr. Choy established her own clinic Care for Women to provide quality private medical care to women within the specialty of Obstetrics and Gynaecology.
 Dr. Choy had also been teaching and conducting research in obstetrics and gynaecology at the Chinese University of Hong Kong since 1997.
 She was Honorary Clinical Assistant Professor at the University up to 2014.
 In 2011, Dr. Choy was admitted as a fellow of the Royal College of Obstetricians and Gynaecologists in UK for her continual contribution in the specialty of obstetrics and gynaecology.
 Her specific interests were reproductive medicine and infertility treatment including in-vitro fertilisation and intrauterine insemination.